 Powers Boothe, is the Emmy-winning American TV & Film actor, whose notable roles include the 1980 Emmy-winning portrayal of Jim Jones, and more recently, Cy Tolliver on the Deadwood TV series.
 Powers joined the ranks of Humphrey Bogart when he portrayed Philip Marlowe in the 1980 HBO Series "Philip Marlowe Private Eye."

-Powers read snippets from Chandler's work, including "I was neat, clean shaved and sober, and I didn't care who knew it," "If in doubt, have three guys come through the door with guns," and "Hollywood is the kind of town where they stick a knife in your back and then have you arrested for carrying a concealed weapon."
-He closed his part of the service by channeling Chandler once more with: "I'm not going to say goodbye.
+Powers read snippets from Chandler's work, including "I was neat, clean shaved and sober, and I didn't care who knew it," "If in doubt, have three guys come through the door with guns," and "Hollywood is the kind of town where they stick a knife in your back and then have you arrested for carrying a concealed weapon." (that sounds like something Chandler would write, but I believe it came from the writers of the Philip Marlowe, Private Eye TV series Powers stared in, specifically the script for Smart Aleck Kill of 5/18/83) He closed his part of the service by channeling Chandler once more with: "I'm not going to say goodbye.
 In the tradition of Raymond, I'm going to say, 'I need a drink, and I'm going to have one.'"

 Judith Freeman followed Powers, remarking on how hard is was to follow his act.
 Judith is an essayist, critic, short story writer and novelist, whose first book of non-fiction was "The Long Embrace."
 Judith ordered the beautiful wreath, which was heart-shaped and covered in pink roses with a banner that reads, "Cissy and Ray Forever" and a card reading from "Your Fans."